eoyebami/eoyebami.github.io/iac/ansible/2024-06-07-ansible-modules.md

 * `Ansible Modules` are categorized into different groups based on their functionality
   - A list of support modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html)
+  - Modules are a type of plugin that excutes a task

 <h2>Modules</h2>